-Balsam Fir (Abies balsamea) is native to the northeastern United States containing rich green fragrant pine needles and conical shapes.
+Balsam Fir (Abies balsamea) - the oil is steam distilled from pine needles, is native to the northeastern United States.
 These trees are often the most fragrant of "Christmas trees".
 The deep, sweet richness of this conifer therapeutically is incredibly helpful for supporting the lungs and respiratory system and for lifting the spirit.

-Basil (Ocimum basilicum) the literal translation in Greek is “royal/kingly plant”.
+Basil (Ocimum basilicum)- the oil is steam distilled from the literal translation in Greek is “royal/kingly plant”.
 Distilled from the leaves and flowering tops, it has antispasmodic and anti-inflammatory properties which encourages release of tension and tightness, while relaxing the nervous system.

 Black Pepper (Piper nigrum), a century old tropical spice, native to India, Indonesia, Vietnam and Madagascar, the oil is steam-distilled from the unripe berries of this long woody vine.
 It is energizing, stimulating and warming, supports healthy circulation and provides comfort to sore, overworked muscles.